-- Sonic Colors plays this straight.
-In the final cutscene Tails translates Yacker's speech on Miles electric, which is in Hexadecimal format.
-The first two lines of hex translate exactly to what Yacker was saying.
+- In the final cutscene of Sonic Colors the first two lines of hexadecimal code translate exactly to what Yacker was saying.
 But the additional bit at the bottom display reads, "If you can read this, you are a geek."

 - A computer monitor in Mirror's Edge displays a humorous personal email of someone saying he pities whoever has to monitor his porn usage.

 - The Guardian Legend: All of the exposition is given to the player in the form of giant floor monitors.